-22 But you know that Timothy has proved himself, because as a son with his father he has served with me in the work of the gospel.
-23 I hope, therefore, to send him as soon as I see how things go with me.24 And I am confident in the Lord that I myself will come soon.
+But you know that Timothy has proved himself, because as a son with his father he has served with me in the work of the gospel.
+I hope, therefore, to send him as soon as I see how things go with me.
+And I am confident in the Lord that I myself will come soon.

 Do you have a downline?
 Do you know what a downline is?
-It’s a multi-level marketing concept.
-Your downline are the people you have recruited to sell whatever it is you are selling and the people they have recruited to sell whatever it is you are selling—all of whose sales accrue to your benefit.
+It’s a multilevel marketing concept.
+Your downline is the people you have recruited to sell whatever it is you are selling and the people they have recruited to sell whatever it is you are selling—all of whose sales accrue to your benefit.

 But you know that Timothy has proved himself, because as a son with his father he has served with me in the work of the gospel.

-So here’s the question.
-Do you have a downline?
+So here are the questions: Do you have a downline?
 Have you ever thought about whose downline you belong to?
 Can you think of a person who would claim to be in your downline?
 I didn’t grow up in a church context where this concept was lifted up as a real value.
 There was value placed on being a good, God-fearing Christian citizen who helped other people.
-There was a lot of lip-service paid to the idea of “making disciples,” but the notion of being a disciple-maker was just not there.
+There was a lot of lip service paid to the idea of “making disciples,” but the notion of being a disciple-maker was just not there.

 - So what’s the shape of your downline?